Category: 9_KwaZuluNatal

 Listen, if you want to make it to supper you must come quickly but you’ll have to bring lots of money.

-His nephew Jack who’s ‘a helluva clever bugger, Jack, he’s on a lot of boards and chairman of this, chairman of that.
+He got a visit from his nephew Jack who’s ‘a helluva clever bugger, Jack, he’s on a lot of boards and chairman of this, chairman of that.
 Wonderful bugger, Jack.
 He still weighs 78kg same as he weighed when he was a fighter jet pilot’ (Jack must be 78yrs old in the shade, so 1kg per annum).

 He brought me some smoked snoek and chips, KILOGRAMS OF IT!